 Most entry-level sports cars trade power for simplicity and affordability, but not the 350Z.
 It came standard with a 3.5-liter V6 rated at 305 hp.
 In addition, the chassis design placed the engine relatively far back behind the front wheels for better weight distribution.
-All of that mechanical goodness is wrapped in styling that made the 350Z look like a concept car, and it still appears modern today.
+All of that mechanical goodness is wrapped in styling that made the 350Z look like a concept car — and it still looks modern today.

 This generation of Z enjoyed a fairly long production run, lasting from model years 2003 to 2008.
 That means there should be a decent number of them out there to choose from.
 Versions of the 350Z’s V6 were used in a variety of Nissan models, so it’s not some exotic item that will break down easily.
 As with all used performance cars, beware of modifications and abuse by previous owners.

 Why should you buy this: It’s luxurious and sporty.
 What more could you want?